HardlyDifficult/Tutorials/Chapter6.md

 ## Add a win condition

 The goal of the game is to save the beautiful mushroom.
-For level 1, that means getting close - but before you actually reach it the evil cloud is going to carry the shroom up to level 2.
+For level 1, that means getting close - but before you actually reach it the evil cloud is going to carry the mushroom up to level 2.

 Here we detect the end of the game, the cloud animation will be added later in the tutorial.